 Improved insulin sensitivity

 Less oxidized and glycated LDL (oxidized LDL are associated with a higher risk of atherosclerotic plaques and other cardiovascular diseases)

 A higher blood level of omega-3 fatty acids, vitamin C, and vitamin E (a diet low in AGEs is often prepared with a lower heat, which can preserve more heat-sensitive nutrients like vitamin C and E)

 How to prepare a low AGE diet?

 Besides quitting cigarette smoke and controlling blood sugar levels, reducing the amount of AGEs in our diet is one the most effective way of reducing AGEs in our body.
 Below are methods of food preparation that yield lower levels of AGEs:

 Cook foods, especially meats and meat products under a lower heat and a higher moisture level – e.g. steaming, boiling, poaching, stewing.

 Marinate the meats with acidic solutions like lemon juice or vinegar to lower the pH.
-Research has shown that by marinating beef with lemon juice and vinegar for 1 hour before cooking, the amount AGEs had lowered by more than 50%.
+Research has shown that by marinating beef with lemon juice and vinegar for 1 hour before cooking, the amount of AGEs had lowered by more than 50%.

 Replace foods that yield higher AGEs with foods that yield lower AGEs.

-Foods that yield higher AGEs: beef, cheeses, high-fat spreads (butter, cream cheese, margarine, mayonnaise), fatty meats, full-fat dairy products, processed foods.
+Foods that yield higher AGEs: beef, cheeses, high-fat spreads (butter, cream cheese, margarine, mayonnaise), fatty meats, full-fat dairy products, and processed foods.